Alexander Halliday

-Sir Alexander Norman Halliday FRS (born 11 August 1952) is a British geochemist and academic who is the Founding Dean of the Columbia Climate School, and Director of the Earth Institute at Columbia University.
+Sir Alexander Norman Halliday FRS (born 11 August 1952) is a British geochemist and academic who is the Founding Dean Emeritus of the Columbia Climate School, and Director of the Earth Institute at Columbia University.
 He joined the Earth Institute in April 2018, after spending more than a decade at the Department of Earth Sciences at the University of Oxford, during which time he was dean of science and engineering.
 He is also a professor of Earth and Environmental Sciences at Columbia University.

 Early life

-Halliday comes from Penzance, Cornwall, in the UK.
+Halliday was born in Penzance, Cornwall, in the UK.
 He went to school at the Humphry Davy Grammar School where he studied geology.
 He received his undergraduate degree and PhD degree in geology from Newcastle University in 1977.

 Career

 Halliday was Professor of Geochemistry at the University of Oxford from 2004 to 2018.
 Before coming to Oxford, he spent twelve years as a professor at the University of Michigan and then six years in Switzerland, where he was Head of the Department of Earth Sciences at ETH Zurich.
 His research involves the use of isotopic methods to study Earth and planetary processes.

 Halliday is a former president of the Geochemical Society; the European Association of Geochemistry; and the Volcanology, Geochemistry and Petrology Section of the American Geophysical Union.
 He has experience with a range of top science boards and advisory panels including those of the Natural Environment Research Council, HEFCE, the Natural History Museum, the Max Planck Society, the Royal Society and the American Geophysical Union.
 At Oxford he was Head of the Division of Mathematical, Physical and Life Sciences (science and engineering) from 2007 to 2015.
 In 2014, he was elected vice-president and Physical Secretary of the UK's Royal Society.
 He is currently a Fellow of the Royal Society and Foreign Associate of the US National Academy of Sciences.

-On 14 December 2017 it was announced that Professor Halliday will be appointed as the new Director of Columbia University's Earth Institute.
-As a professor in Columbia's Department of Earth and Environmental Sciences, Halliday divides his time between Columbia's Morningside campus and his geochemistry lab at Lamont–Doherty Earth Observatory.

 Research

 Alex Halliday is an isotope geochemist known for novel mass spectrometry techniques and their applications to the Earth and planetary sciences.
-An enthusiast for technological innovation, most of Halliday's recent research is in developing and using new mass spectrometry techniques to shed light on the origin and early development of the solar system and recent Earth processes, such as continental erosion and climate.
+An enthusiast for technological innovation, most of Halliday's recent research is in developing and using new mass spectrometry techniques to shed light on the origin and early development of the Solar System and recent Earth processes, such as continental erosion and climate.
 However, he has also been engaged in other studies, such as the mechanisms of volcanic eruptions, and the formation of mineral and hydrocarbon deposits.
-He has, for example, collaborated with Bernard Wood.
+He has collaborated with many others, for example, Bernard Wood.
 Halliday has over 400 published research papers.